 This is a moment when America’s closest security partner badly needs American help.
-In 2016, 51.9 percent of the British public voted to quit the European Union.
+In 2016, 51.9 percent of the British public who voted in the Brexit referendum opted to quit the European Union.
 The leaders of the “Leave” campaign assured voters that the U.K. would easily and speedily negotiate a favorable new relationship with the truncated EU.
 They promised, too, that a post-EU Britain would negotiate new trade pacts with the United States and Canada.
 In the words of the Vote Leave campaign’s manifesto:

 We will negotiate a new UK-EU deal based on free trade and friendly cooperation.
 We will carry on trading with Europe but we will also be able to negotiate trade agreements with other countries.
 This will help our economy grow and create more jobs …